Norwegian Patriots

 The Norwegian Patriots (NorgesPatriotene, NP) was a short-lived political party in Norway led by Øyvind Heian whose sole aim was to stop non-western immigration to Norway.
 The party ran for election limited to the county of Vestfold in the 2009 parliamentary election, where it received a mere 184 votes.
 The disappointing result lead to the party being "put on ice", and on 23 September it was announced that the party was dissolved.

 Activities

-In June 2009 Stop Islamisation of Norway (SIAN) was joined by Heian for a rally against Islam in Oslo.
+In June 2009, Stop Islamisation of Norway (SIAN) was joined by Heian for a rally against Islam in Oslo.
 The rally was ended before it had started, as the group came in a violent clash with left-wing activists.
 The police claimed that the left-wing activists were the active part of the clash.
 The newspaper Verdens Gang claimed that there was a mobile text messaging campaign involving the far-left Blitz-movement and the Red Party organising a counter-demonstration.

-In August 2009 Heian was attacked during a school debate in Tønsberg by activists from SOS Rasisme.
-During much of the debate, items were thrown against Heian, and presumably hit by a bottle from one of the audience, he was left bleeding from his head and had to receive medical aid.
+In August 2009, Heian was attacked during a school debate in Tønsberg by activists from SOS Rasisme.
+During much of the debate, items were thrown against Heian; presumably hit by a bottle from one of the audience, he was left bleeding from his head and had to receive medical aid.